-If a pollution incident occurs at the activity site during the activity so that material harm to the environment is caused or threatened, the person carrying out the activity must immediately implement this PIRMP.
+If a pollution incident occurs at the activity site during care and maintenance so that material harm to the environment is caused or threatened, the person carrying out the activity or observing an incident must immediately implement this PIRMP.

 In the event of unpredicted impacts, reporting and investigation will be in accordance with Schedule 5, Condition 6 of the development consent and Iluka's Incident Reporting & Investigation Standard.